www.scantips.com

 Price

 Chart bottom summary row: Withdrawn sum values are shown in BLUE.
+Added values are black.
 Left side of bottom row are column Sums.
 On right side are column simple Averages (of individual years), of all rows 1970-2022, except 2024 which is an incomplete year.
 Annualized Return of the year spans are shown in the Withdrawal Survival Depletion table next below.

 Price gain does not include reinvested dividends or compounding.
 This charts overall price gain is near 51x, but the overall value gain is about 265x.
 It is very important long term to reinvest all dividends. which become new free shares every quarter.